New instructors wanted

 1. Audio is everything.
 If audio quality is bad, crackly, or low volume it won't work.
 This is the number one factor which creates negative student experience.
 To get the best possible audio quality, record where there are no background noises and use an external microphone.
 Do a short test recording to see if the microphone is picking up any unwanted sounds.

 2. High definition video (720p) is the standard for new recordings.
-Export recorded screenshare videos as an .mp4 file or equivalent using software like Camtasia.
+Export recorded screenshare videos as an .mp4 file or equivalent using software like Camtasia or OBS.

 3. Student engagement drops after 30 minutes on average.
 Have a goal of 15-30 minute videos and if your lecture is longer than that try break it up into multiple videos.
 Just keep in mind engagement will drop off after about 30 minutes.